smannist/game-release-search/README.md

 * The user can see a list of video games they have previously rated
 * The administrator can edit, add, and remove platforms and / or games
 * The administrator can see a list of all video game ratings
-* The administrator can delete video game ratings (in-case of abuse)
+* The administrator can delete video game ratings

+## Current state and testing the application

+Currently it's possible for the user to sign up, sign in, sign out and view platform selection.

+The application can be tested at [Heroku](https://game-release-search.herokuapp.com/).